anish-shanbhag/blendcanvas/README.md

-# Canvas
+# BlendCanvas

-This was a project that I started, but never quite got around to finishing.
-It was intended as an online coding platform for a new programming language that I was developing, but I couldn't find the time to finish creating the language, and so this site was unfortunately abandoned as well.
+BlendCanvas is an online coding platform for a new JavaScript-esque shader language which compiles to GLSL, the shader language used in WebGL.

 You can find the website live at https://canvas-vuetify.web.app/.